prakharshreyash/PyCalculator/README.md

 # PyCalculator

-A simple calculator app made usig Python which can do the following operatons - Addition, Subtraction, Multiplication, Division and Decimal operations.
+A simple calculator app made using Python which can do the following operatons - Addition, Subtraction, Multiplication, Division and Decimal operations.

 # Installation Guide: